Maximising Your Knowledge Base: Essential Tips and Best Practices

 Regular Updating of Knowledge Base

 Since a huge chink of customers depend on the knowledge vase for self-troubleshooting, you must update the pages regularly.
-Doing so is important because business operations need you to bring changes in your service/software/product to the end that the previous solutions are made redundant.
+Doing so is important because business operations need you to bring frequent content audits and updates in your service/software/product to the end that the previous solutions are made redundant.
 Failing to update your knowledge base software regularly would lead customers to believe you have less regard for their time, resulting in customer churn.

 What are the Best Practices and Tips for Maximising a Knowledge Base?